benbuck/finestray/README.md

   expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "Untitled - Notepad", you could use a regular expression like: `.*Notepad$`.

+Auto-tray event options:

+- **Open**:
+  Select this option if you want the specified auto-tray window to minimize to the tray when it opens, or when Finestray launches and the window is already open.
+- **Minimize**:
+  Select this option if you want the specified auto-tray window to minimize to the tray when it is minimized.
+- **Open and Minimize**
+  Select this option if you want the specified auto-tray window to minimize to the tray both when it opens, and when it is minimized.

 Note that the Override modifier also has an effect on auto-trays.
 It overrides the normal auto-tray behavior.
 For example, if you are holding down the override modifier keys when a window is created, it will prevent the normal auto-tray behavior from happening.
 If you minimize an auto-tray window while holding the override modifier keys, the